 You, your partner and your dependent children aged 16 years or over will need to provide evidence to show that you have English proficiency equivalent to an IELTS exam score of at least 4.0.
 Partners and dependent children have the option of pre-purchasing ESOL training if they are unable to meet the English language requirement.

-You must provide suitable evidence to demonstrate that you have sufficient business experience to be able to successfully establish and run the business in New Zealand, as well as showing that you are a credible person who is committed to following through with the business plan and abide by the conditions of the visa.
+You must provide suitable evidence to demonstrate that you have sufficient business experience to be able to successfully establish and run the business in New Zealand, as well as showing that you are a credible person who is committed to following through with the business plan and abide by the conditions of the entrepreneur work visa new zealand

 You will need to show that you are capable of injecting a minimum capital investment of $100,000 (excluding working capital) into your proposed business, unless exempt.
 In addition to the capital investment, you will need to show that you have sufficient funds to finance the proposed business as well as providing maintenance and accommodation for the period of the visa for yourself and your family.